hansemannn/titanium-qrcode/README.md

-# Titanium QR Code Generator
+# Titanium QR Code Generator & Scanner

 A simple library for generating and scanning QR codes natively.